milanbukovics/milanbukovics.github.io/projects/teamrose.md

 ## Marterials and methods

 The Avionics subteam enhanced the onboard electrical system to increase safety and reliability.
-A custom 8S-4P Li-ion 21700 battery was designed to handle extreme missions, powering the rover for over 4 hours with a capacity of 18Ah, a maximum output of 30V, and approximately 530Wh of energy.
+I am one of the two leads of Avionics, so I helped to design a custom 8S-4P Li-ion 21700 battery to handle extreme missions, powering the rover for over 4 hours with a capacity of 18Ah, a maximum output of 30V, and approximately 530Wh of energy.
 A PDB500 power distribution board ensures convenience and safety with several regulated 12V and 5V outputs and the ability to handle 500A continuous current, with a fuse box limiting current to 15A in case of stalls.
 Modularization across the rover facilitates quick and safe disassembly during competitions.
 Additionally, a new buck converter was implemented to address voltage dips that reset the Jetson AGX Xavier, providing a stable 15V nominal output.

 <div class="text-center p-4">
   <img width="300px" src="../img/PDB500.png" class="img-thumbnail" >